Sony RX100 IV vs RX1R

 It is notable that the RX100 IV offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the RX100 IV and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the RX100 IV and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the RX100 IV and RX1R can be found, respectively, in the Sony RX100 IV Manual (free pdf) or the online Sony RX1R Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony RX100 IV and the Sony RX1R?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.